 Spencer Stuart was a pioneer who brought rigor, discipline and professionalism to the practice of executive search.
-Fifty-seven years after establishing his vision of search without borders, the firm he founded continues to serve clients seamlessly around the world.
+More than years after establishing his vision of search without borders, the firm he founded continues to serve clients seamlessly around the world.

 - The Founding Years -

 In the aftermath of World War II, as more and more companies began to seek international expansion, there were no globally recognized executive search firms.
 At that time, management consulting and executive search were inextricably linked, with clients relying heavily on their consulting firms to find leaders who could implement their new strategies.

 Spencer "Spence" Stuart worked as a consultant in the executive search division of Booz Allen Hamilton before starting his own firm in 1956.
 By this time, the market for managerial talent was opening up and companies were increasingly willing to look externally for the right leader.

 Based in Chicago, Spence’s first assignment was in Caracas, Venezuela.
 In 1959 he set up an office in Zurich.
 By 1960 he had personally conducted searches in 29 different countries.
 His international mindset and consulting expertise were instrumental in responding to a growing demand for executive search outside the US, qualities which remain fundamental to our business outlook today.

 - 1960s -